jrddp/vscode-tagsurfer/README.md

 - When the cursor is on some kind of bracket, it will jump to the matching bracket.
 - When the cursor is inside a tag, it will jump to the matching closing tag.

-**Additional notes:**
+*Additional notes:*

 - If there is no bracket or tag under the cursor, it will use the bracket at the end of the line.
 This allows, for example, jumping to the end of a function while hovering over its name.
 - If you have a full line selected, it will also jump as if you were hovering over the end of the line.
 This allows you to very easily select entire functions.

-### Why use TagSurfer?
+## Don't other extensions already do these things?

 There are plenty of extensions that provide tag surrounding functionality, such as Surround with Tag, htmltagwrap, or Wrap It.
-I made this extension because I could not find one that didn't have one of these problems:
+I made this extension to avoid the following:

-- Awkward formatting of surrounding tags
+- Awkward formatting when creating tags
-- Glitchy behavior with VSCode's Vim extension
+- Incompatibility with VSCode's Vim extension
 - Clunky workflow when creating empty JSX tags

 TagSurfer solves all of these problems.